cirosantilli/markdown-style-guide/index.md

 some stacks may generate it from metadata, for example Jekyll through the front-matter.

-Storing the top-level header as metadata has the advantage that it can be reused elsewhere more easily, e.g. on a global index, but the downside lower portability portable.
+Storing the top-level header as metadata has the advantage that it can be reused elsewhere more easily, e.g. on a global index, but the downside of lower portability.

 If your target stack does not generate the top-level header in another way, include it in your markdown file.
 E.g., GitHub.